zzzprojects/docs/eval-expression.net/pages/documentations/eval-execute.md

 ```

 {% include component-try-it.html href='https://dotnetfiddle.net/4vOu2H' %}

-> NOTE: Be careful when using string concatenation (1b) and string interpolation (1c).
-In the same way, using this technique for SQL can lead to SQL Injection; using this technique with code can lead to Code Injection.
-So you should generally avoid this solution if you execute code from user input.

 2 - In the case of `Eval.Execute<TResult>(string code, object parameters)`, the object parameters can be: